Rukmani Kalyanam: Cast

 Mathirimangalam Natesa Iyer, Sreemathi, Panchu Bhagavathar and Kamala.

 Production

 Rukmani Kalyanam was produced and directed by Bhalji Pendharkar.
 S. Rajam, who portrayed the Hindu god Krishna in Sita Kalyanam (1934) and Radha Kalyanam (1935), played the same role in this film, while M. S. Vijayal played his wife Rukmani.
 Other supporting roles were played by Mathirimangalam Natesa Iyer, Sreemathi, Panchu Bhagavathar and Kamala.
 The final length of the film was 15,638 feet.

 Songs

 Reception

-Rukmani Kalyanam was not successful, but film historian Randor Guy, writing for The Hindu, said that it would be remembered for "the appearance of Rajam as Lord Krishna, and the interesting on-screen narration of the epic story by director Balji Phendarkar".
+Rukmani Kalyanam was not successful at the box office, but film historian Randor Guy, writing for The Hindu, said that it would be remembered for "the appearance of Rajam as Lord Krishna, and the interesting on-screen narration of the epic story by director Balji Phendarkar".